react-knowledgeable/notes/content/rk-pitch.md

 first event aug 6
 - have speaker lineup on the website
 - still have 1 ~ 2 more spots
+- if forget about things on the fly, just move on

 sequentially first thursday of every month?
 - need venue